lrcortizo/PetsJavaEEApplication/README.md

 In the following sections you can find an explanation of how you can configure the WildFly server by editing the `standalone.xml`.
-However, the `additional-material/wildfly` directory of the project includes a `standalone.xml` ready to be used for the 10.1.0 and 10.1.0 versions that you can just copy to your WildFly server (replacing the original `standalone/configuration/standalone.xml` file).
+However, the `additional-material/wildfly` directory of the project already includes a `standalone.xml` ready to be used with the 10.1.0 version, that you can just copy directly into your WildFly server (replacing the original `standalone/configuration/standalone.xml` file).

 #### 1.6.1.
 Datasource configuration